Robust and Adaptive Door Operation with a Mobile Robot: Introduction

 \section{Introduction}

-Robots are progressively spreading to logistic, social and assistive domains.
-However, in order to become handy co-workers and helpful assistants, they must be endowed with quite different abilities than their industrial ancestors \citep{Asfour2008,Torras2016}.
+Robots are progressively spreading to logistic, social and assistive domains (Figure \ref{Fig1}).
+However, in order to become handy co-workers and helpful assistants, they must be endowed with quite different abilities than their industrial ancestors \citep{Asfour2008,Schiffer2012,Torras2016}.
 The ability to deal with articulated objects is relevant for robots operating in domestic environments.
-For example, robots need to open doors when moving around homes and to open cabinets to pick up objects.
+For example, robots need to open doors when moving around homes and to open cabinets to pick up objects \citep{Mae2011}.
 The problem of opening doors and drawers with robots has been tackled extensively \citep{Meeussen2010,Ott2005,Jain2009,Kessens2010,Endres2013}.
-These approaches usually focus either on a particular type of door and handle mechanism or in a certain aspect of the task.
+These approaches usually focus either on a particular type of door and handle mechanism or on a certain aspect of the task.

+Handling different types of doors (e.g. drawers, room or refrigerator doors) and handles (e.g. doorknobs, lever handles, drawer pulls) simultaneously remains a challenge.
 Therefore, our contribution is on devising a more general framework that can incorporate different types of door models and that provides adaptive behavior during door operation.

-The paper is organized as follows: in Section \ref{related_work} we review the state-of-the-art in the field; in Section \ref{problem_statement} we state the problem addressed in this work; in Section \ref{detection} we present our door and handle detection model; in Section \ref{grasping} we explain our approach for achieving robust real-time estimation of end-effector grasping poses; in Section \ref{unlatching} we describe a method for unlatching door handles; in Section \ref{learning} we present a Bayesian approach to learn door kinematic models which allows to improve performance by learning from experience as well as from human demonstrations; in Section \ref{door_opening} we discuss the integration of kinematic model inference with a motion planner; in Section \ref{experiments} we experimentally validate our framework; finally, in Section \ref{conclusions} we draw the main conclusions.
+The paper is organized as follows: in Section \ref{related_work} we review the state-of-the-art in the field; in Section \ref{problem_statement} we state the problem addressed; in Section \ref{detection} we present our door and handle detection model; in Section \ref{grasping} we explain our approach for achieving robust real-time estimation of end-effector grasping poses; in Section \ref{unlatching} we describe a method for unlatching door handles; in Section \ref{learning} we present a Bayesian approach to learn door kinematic models which allows improving performance by learning from experience as well as from human demonstrations; in Section \ref{door_opening} we discuss the integration of kinematic model inference with a motion planner; in Section \ref{experiments} we experimentally validate our framework; finally, in Section \ref{conclusions} we draw the main conclusions.